Skip to main content

 • Set for user: ALTER USER user1@'ip' FAILED_LOGIN_ATTEMPTS 3 PASSWORD_LOCK_TIME 1 DAY

-• Password Strength Controlled by the global variable validate_password_policy.
-The default is NONE/0, meaning no password strength check.
-If set to STRONG/2, the password must contain at least 3 of the following: "uppercase letters", "lowercase letters", "numbers", and "special characters", and the length must be at least 8.
-Example:
+This feature is controlled by the global variable validate_password_policy.
+Default is NONE/0, meaning password strength is not checked.
+If set to STRONG/2, the password must contain 3 of the following: "uppercase letters", "lowercase letters", "numbers", and "special characters", and the length must be greater than or equal to 8.

 • SET validate_password_policy=STRONG